-Aluminum is a very commonly-used product in cookware manufacturing and it is prized for its high conductivity and ease of use.
+Aluminum cookware sets are very popular as the material is a very commonly-used product in cookware manufacturing and it is prized for its high conductivity and ease of use.
 Production methods can vary widely from stamped to forged and die-cast, according to the type of product you want to have.

 Aluminum varies according to its treatment and the production process and can range from white aluminum, very delicate and not generally suitable for the home cookware market, to the more modern and widespread non-stick aluminum cookware.

-Nonstick cookware is very popular with consumers, since it can be used with less fat and is easier to clean than other options.
-Non-stick come in many varieties of colors and effects making the product even more attractive, nevertheless, the surface can be delicate, so it is suggested to replace them if scratched after long use.
+Non-stick cookware or "antistick pots" are very popular with consumers, since it can be used with less fat and is easier to clean than other options.
+Non-stick pots and pans come in many varieties of colors and effects making the product even more attractive, nevertheless, the surface can be delicate, so it is suggested to replace them if scratched after long use.

 A further variant for aluminum is anodized where the aluminum has been chemically treated to harden the metal and make it non-reactive.
 Hard anodised aluminium cookware has undergone an electrochemical process to harden the aluminum, making its surface more resistant to abrasion and corrosion.
 This is a feature of premium products.

-Another very common material in cookware is stainless steel.
-This material has the advantages of being non-reactive, durable, resistant to rust, corrosion, scratching and denting; however, it doesn’t have the same conductivity as aluminum.
+Another very common product is stainless steel cookware.
+The material that is made from has the advantages of being non-reactive, durable, resistant to rust, corrosion, scratching and denting; however, it doesn’t have the same conductivity as aluminum.

 Since stainless steel doesn’t conduct heat very well on its own, this type of cookware is often manufactured with a bottom layer of another material that can conduct heat more effectively, such as copper or aluminum.
 In these cases layers of different materials are bonded together to make sure the cookware can offer a higher conductivity.